 vi.
 Loses and Wastes

-All the water, which goes in the distribution, pipes do not reach the consumers.
+All the water goes into the distribution, and pipes do not reach the consumers.

 The following are the reasons for water and losses of Water:-